NewPing/TeamSpeak-AllDice/README.md

 When you are done using AllDice, you can simply type "!leave" or just leave the TeamSpeak Server yourself.

 # Further technical details
-TeamSpeak-AllDice is not a single TeamSpeak query client, its more a bot network.
+TeamSpeak-AllDice is not a single TeamSpeak query client, its more like a bot network.
 After assigning AllDice to yourself - another bot instance will be created, joins the server and moves into the specified channel in the settings.json.
 This garanties that multiple P&P sessions can be held at a time, each with its own bot.
 Sadly there is a limit how many sessions of queryclients with the same identity can be active at the same time, this limits the number of bots which can be used on a TeamSpeak server (experience may vary from servers to server, i experienced a limit of five bots).